madpl1239/HornerDiagram/README.md

 **What is Horner's diagram?**
 --
-Horner's scheme has two applications:
+Horner's scheme has two applications

 - we use it to divide polynomials by a polynomial, but only of the first degree.